A Guide To The Methods, Benefits & Problems of The Interpretation of Data

 A great example of the potential for cost efficiency through data analysis is Intel.
 Prior to 2012, Intel would conduct over 19,000 manufacturing function tests on their chips before they could be deemed acceptable for release.
 To cut costs and reduce test time, Intel implemented predictive data analyses.
 By using historic and current data, Intel now avoids testing each chip 19,000 times by focusing on specific and individual chip tests.
 After its implementation in 2012, Intel saved over $3 million in manufacturing costs.
 Cost reduction may not be as “sexy” as data profit, but as Intel proves, it is a benefit of data analysis that should not be neglected.

-4) Clear foresight: companies that collect and analyze their data gain better knowledge about themselves, their processes, and performance.
+4) Clear foresight: companies that collect and analyze their data gain better knowledge about themselves, their processes, and their performance.
 They can identify performance challenges when they arise and take action to overcome them.
 Data interpretation through visual representations lets them process their findings faster and make better-informed decisions on the future of the company.

 Common Data Analysis And Interpretation Problems